EU lawmakers soften demands to control fund manager pay

 The vote in parliament on Wednesday sets the scene for talks with EU countries.
 Both sides must agree before any such rules for fund managers are introduced across the European Union's 28 member states.

-The new milder rules, once agreed, will affect the managers of mutual funds, which have about 6 trillion euros under management.
+The new milder rules, once agreed, will affect the managers of mutual funds, which have about 6 trillion euros (5.10 trillion pounds) under management.
 They won't apply to hedge funds or private equity.

 Many in Europe blamed the global financial crisis on a bonus-driven banking culture that rewarded reckless risk-taking.